Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Discretization of Poincar e disk

 Finally, the condition imposed on the parameters of continuum group symmetry to yield the point group is given by:

 where $n \in \{1,...,p-1\}$.
 We connect these parameters to those introduced in Eq. \eqref{eq:coordinate_transformation} for the continuous Möbius transformation, as follows:

-In this way, we constructed the simplest discrete group for our problem, with just one generator of the order $p$, otherwise known as the cyclic group, $C_p$ in the standard notation.
+In this way, we constructed the simplest discrete group for our problem, with one generator of order $p$, namely the cyclic group $C_p$.
+For the transformation to have exact order $p$, one must additionally require that $n$ and $p$ are coprime.
+See also App.~\ref{AppendixB} for the technical details.

 Next, we determine the rotations around an arbitrary point $z_o$ of the tessellated Poincaré disk in which the center of a polygon is positioned at the center of the disk and employ polygon generations, as illustrated in Fig.~\ref{fig:generations}.
-To this end, we first perform the transformation that brings an arbitrary point to the origin,
+To this end, we will use arbitrary $l$ and perform the transformation that brings an arbitrary point to the origin,

 such that $z_o'=0$, which in turn implies the form of the parameters given by

 where $n\in\mathbb{Z}$.
 We then choose parameter $\tilde{\theta}=0$, i.e. $n=0$.
 The rotations are defined as

 where the primed coordinates denote the transformed coordinates of the site, while the inverse transformation reads